-This easy tomato jam recipe is a terrific summer condiment that whips up in less than 30-minutes!
-It's great when chilled and spooned over creamy burrata cheese, or you can also serve it with crackers and goat cheese, or top over burgers too!
+This quick tomato jam recipe is a savory summertime condiment that whips up in less than 30-minutes!
+It's great when chilled and spooned over creamy burrata cheese, or you can also serve it with crackers and goat cheese, or on top of burgers too!

 - Garlic One clove will do the trick, but if you like your jam even more garlicky feel free to up the quantity.

 - Honey I like to add a little honey to this recipe to create a syrupy consistency right out of the gate.
 It prevents the need from having to cook the tomatoes down for a longer period of time to get the same effect. you'll stir in to the jam once the tomatoes cook down and release their juices.

 - Herbs de Provence Is one of my favorite spice blends to pair with tomatoes.
 You can find Herbs de Provence online in case your grocery store doesn't sell it.
 I usually buy the large crocks and keep it on my counter since I use it in so many recipes!

 - Salt and Pepper to Taste This will heighten all the flavors of the jam and balance out the sweetness.

 - Balsamic Vinegar Be sure to buy a good quality balsamic vinegar for this.
 The flavors will be better!
 It should be thick and fragrant.
 Lesser-quality balsamic vinegars can be mixed with white wine vinegar and have other flavorings added to it to make it appear like the real thing, but when it comes to a simple recipe like this with minimal ingredients, accept no imitations!
 Go for the real thing.
 I absolutely LOVE the vinegars (and oils!) from a local Californian producer called Pasolivo.
 They make a Basil Plum Balsamic Vinegar which is fantastic!